 Due to the Lionshead Fire, much of the northern portion of the Mt.
 Jefferson Wilderness is closed indefinitely.
 Trailheads within the closure area are not available for permit reservations.
 Go to the Central Cascades Wilderness Permit website for more information and maps.

 A rockslide on Forest Service Road 19 (Aufderheide Drive) has blocked the road near Cougar Reservoir indefinitely.
 Wilderness trailheads to the south of here can only be accessed via the Westfir side of FS 19/Aufderheide Drive.
 For more information click here: Alert!
 Rockslide Blocking Forest Road 19 .

 A Central Cascades Wilderness Overnight Permit allows the permit holder and their group to travel in these wilderness areas for overnight trips.
 Overnight permits are required for all overnight visitors to the Mt.
 Jefferson, Mt.
 Washington, and Three Sisters Wildernesses between the Friday of Memorial Day weekend until the last Friday in September.

 Permits reserved on this page are available 7 days prior to the start of a trip and include approximately 60% of the quota space available each day, at each trailhead.

 Permits reserved through Central Cascades Wilderness Overnight Permits - Full Season in Advance are released for reservations starting on the first Tuesday in April and include the remaining 40% of available quota space each day, at each trailhead.
-The release of permits in 2020 has been postponed due to the COVID-19 pandemic; this will be updated in early May.

 The permit holder must have a copy of the permit with them during their trip.